GitHub-TXZ/AISCT-SAM/README.md

 ### 2.1 Pre-trained model
-The pre-trained model of AISD dataset can be downloaded from [[Baidu YUN]](https://pan.baidu.com/s/1m2YjNKDkr1bwF7DtIH1Tdw) with the password "14av".  <br />
+The pre-trained model of AISD dataset can be downloaded from [[Baidu YUN]](https://pan.baidu.com/s/1HGm7uOHVSNxDCcB2rQRYRw) with the password "puyl".  <br />

 ### 2.2 Reproduction details and codes
  During reproduction, for the CNN-based methods, Transformer-based methods, Hybrid-CNN-Transformer-based methods, Mamba-based mehtods.
 We integrated them into the nnUNet framework.
 All of these 3D methods can be found at [[DOC]](./Three_d).  <br />